borisbenedikter/borisbenedikter.github.io/teaching.md

 </section>

 Besides my research activities, I am deeply committed to teaching and mentoring the next generation of engineers and scientists.
-My approach is grounded in formal pedagogical training I received through the year-long [CIRTL Postdoc Pathways Program at University of Arizona](https://academicaffairs.arizona.edu/cirtl/postdoc-pathway), where I developed a reflective, evidence-based teaching practice.
+My approach is grounded in formal pedagogical training I received through the year-long [CIRTL Postdoc Pathways Program at University of Arizona](https://academicaffairs.arizona.edu/cirtl/postdoc-pathway), where I developed a **reflective**, **evidence-based teaching** practice.
 I strive to create **inclusive** and **engaging** learning environments by connecting complex topics to real-world applications.
 This philosophy has guided my experience co-teaching a graduate-level course in robotic systems and my ongoing mentorship of undergraduate and doctoral students.